dessa-oss/atlas/api_docs/templates/configs.md

 ```shellscript
 $ foundations deploy <relative_path_to_driver_file>.py --env=<env_name>
 ```
-Foundations will first look for any `*.config.yaml` file in the `/config` directory that has the `job_deployment_env` matching the env_name.
+Foundations will first look for any `<env_name>.config.yaml` file in the `/config` directory that matches the specified `--env` argument.
 If a matching configuration file is found, Foundations will deploy the job to that specified environment.
 Otherwise, it will then look for the configuration in the global directory `~/.foundations/config` .
 If no configuration files are found, the command will return an error.

 Available configuration files (and environments) can be found using:
 ```shellscript